gordongmilleriv/Cointegrated_indices/README.md

 ## What's does this project do?
 - Visualize index values
 - Calculate and visualize rolling correlations between indeces
-- Transforms indeces to be statinoary using differencing
+- Transforms indeces to be stationary using differencing
 - Split indeces in half and perform a two sample t test and an F test to evaluate stationarity
 - Use ADF test to check that indeces are stationary
 - Calculate auto correlations and plot to determine paramters for autoarima model